 Nursing home residents fall frequently, and some fall repeatedly.
 Some incur head injuries or hip fractures that can result in a lower quality of life due to permanent disability.
 According to the Centers for Disease Control (CDC), approximately 1,800 adult nursing home residents die in any given year from falls.
 Many falls are not reported.

-Of course, accidents happen, but frequently, broken bones resulting from falls are indicators that the standard of care in the nursing home is less than adequate.
+Accidents do happen, but broken bones resulting from falls may be indicators that the standard of care in the nursing home is less than adequate.
 If someone you love has fallen in a nursing home, and broken bones, an attorney can help.

 Some nursing homes use restraints in order to prevent falls.
-However, when a resident’s freedom of movement is restricted, falls can actually become more likely.
-Additionally, many experts believe that restraints are inherently degrading and abusive, and advocate other methods of preventing injuries.
-These methods include:
+However, when a resident’s freedom of movement is restricted, falls can become more likely.
+Additionally, many experts believe that restraints are inherently degrading and abusive and advocate other methods of preventing injuries.